ibm-cloud-docs/codeengine/logging.md

 ## Viewing build logs with the CLI
 {: #view-build-cli}

-To view build logs for a specific build with the CLI, use the `buildrun logs` command.
-You can display logs of all of the instances of a build or display logs of a specific instance of a build.
-The `build get` command displays details about your build, including the running instances of the build.
+To view build logs for a specific build run with the CLI, use the `buildrun logs` command.
+You can display logs of all of the instances of a build run based on the name of the build run.

 To view the logs for all instances of the `mybuildrun` build run, specify the name of the build run with the `--name` option; for example,